shimming-toolbox/susceptibility-to-fieldmap-fft/README.md

 - -b, buffer (optional, default=2): Buffer value for zero-padding around the phantom

 **Return**
-Plots to visialize the results
+Plots to visualize the results

 Example:
 ```